-The aggregate amount of rent payable by Ten Pao International to Golden Lake for the year ending 31 December 2024 will not exceed HK\$528,000.
-The rental payable under the 2024 Golden Lake Tenancy Agreement is payable on a monthly basis and was determined after arm's length negotiations with reference to (i) the historical rent paid of HK\$576,000 under the 2023 Golden Lake Tenancy Agreement for the year ended 31 December 2023; and (ii) the prevailing market rent for comparable properties of similar type, age and location.
+The annual cap of rent payable by Ten Pao International to Golden Lake for the year ended 31 December 2024 was HK\$528,000.
+The rental under the 2024 Golden Lake Tenancy Agreement was paid on a monthly basis and was determined after arm's length negotiations with reference to (i) the historical rent paid for the year ended 31 December 2023; and (ii) the prevailing market rent for comparable properties of similar type, age and location.